Vietnam

 Can I stay overnight at Ba Na Hills?

-But for me personally, it wasn’t worth staying overnight since I did not care about being the only person on the bridge.
+But for me personally, it wasn’t worth it since I did not care about being the only person on the bridge.
 I just wanted to make sure it wasn’t too crowded when I was there.
-So the early morning private car charter was the best way for us.
+So the early morning 6AM private car charter was the best way for us.

 Is it worth visiting the Golden Hand Bridge in Vietnam?